 Log into your site and navigate to a page containing text you want to scale (such as Heading 1 text).

-From the Home Menu, click Design, then Style Editor.
+In the Home Menu, click Design, then Site Styles.

 Step 2 - Enable scaling (York family)